 IMG Delivers Keynote at Commission Meeting

-Tripoli detailed the IMG business model discussing the use of local, low pressure natural gas to create and deliver electricity to local substations with a goal of increasing efficiency and reducing emissions in electricity generation.
-He also provided an update on IMG’s current operations and then outlined future development plans for northeast Pennsylvania.
+IMG detailed the business model discussing the use of local, low pressure natural gas to create and deliver electricity to local substations with a goal of increasing efficiency and reducing emissions in electricity generation.
+We also provided an update on IMG’s current operations and then outlined future development plans for northeast Pennsylvania.

 IMG Hosts Field Tour for Local Officials